What Is The Main Language Spoken In Iceland

 Q: Do Icelanders speak English?

 A: Yes, the vast majority of Icelanders speak English fluently.
-English is widely taught in schools, and Icelanders are exposed to English through media and the internet.
-However, learning Icelandic is still essential for fully immersing yourself in Icelandic culture and society.
+In real terms, english is widely taught in schools, and Icelanders are exposed to English through media and the internet.
+Even so, learning Icelandic is still essential for fully immersing yourself in Icelandic culture and society.

 Q: Why is Icelandic so well-preserved?